Matteeo03/portfolio/README.md

 > **Important:** Your repository must be **public** for GitHub Pages to work with the free plan.
 Private repositories require a GitHub Pro account for GitHub Pages hosting.

-After a few minutes (up to 10), your site will be available at:
+After a few minutes, your site will be available at:

 https://YOUR_USERNAME.github.io/portfolio/

----

 ## Project structure (short)